A home built to fit your lifestyle with attention paid to every detail. This is how a home is built.

 Carpet and appliances are installed last to ensure they stay clean and blemish free.
 The driveway final coat is also done last so that it remains clean for your welcome home.
 This step is followed by a final inspection.

 At this point, we’re close to finalizing the home build, which makes it an opportune time to walk through the home and attain a punch list to ensure everything that was agreed upon is done to your satisfaction.
-We’ll obtain the Certificate of Occupancy (CO) and have the house cleaned by professional cleaners before you close on the house.
+We’ll obtain the Certificate of Occupancy (CO) and have the house cleaned by professional cleaners before you occupy the house.

 Project closeout is deﬁned to include the General Contractor requirements near the end of the building phase in preparation for final acceptance, final payment, normal termination of the contract, occupancy by the Owner, and similar actions evidencing completion of the work.